 Measurements and markers have the following characteristics depending on the output coordinate system, known or arbitrary, and whether the images are processed on the cloud servers or not.

 - Horizontal: Annotations have latitude and longitude in WGS84 in decimal degrees.
+Projects created under a Pix4dmapper license also have X, Y coordinates in the projected coordinate system of the project.

 Vertical: In meters or feet according to the account preferences.